Chelsea Health & Beauty

-It's not surprising that editors, celebrities, and even royals trust their faces to Jackie.
+It's not surprising that editors, celebrities, and even royals trust their faces to Denholm-Moore.
 She spends three days a week in a mews house, taking appointments from early morning until late in the evening.
 Her clients stay with her for years, not only for her incredible facials but also for quality waxing, electrolysis, pedicures, manicures, brows, lashes, body treatments, massage, and peels—all done to perfection.
 It may take a while to get an appointment, but when it happens, you'll be thrilled with the results.

 151 Draycott Ave., Chelsea

 While the gym and restaurant are open to members only, the spa at Chelsea's KX is open to the (well-heeled) public who might visit for a wax or face sculpting.
 We would recommend heading there for a functional medicine consultation with Dr. Georges Mouton.
 If colonics are your thing, see Michelle Laud.
 Not looking for a membership?
-They opened KXU, a pay-as-you-go (and wallet-friendlier) model on Pavilion Road which may not have all bells and whistles that KX Life does, but features an infrared sauna, a cryotherapy chamber, massages, and rose-gold hued changing rooms.
-Their easy-to-use app makes it easy to book on the fly, too.
+KXU, a pay-as-you-go (and wallet-friendlier) model, opened on Pavilion Road; it may not have all bells and whistles that KX Life does but features an infrared sauna, a cryotherapy chamber, massages, and rose-gold-hued changing rooms.
+The easy-to-use app makes it easy to book on the fly, too.

 293 Fulham Rd., Chelsea

-While the main draw here is the gym where you can choose between fat blasting cardio, cycling classes, or working out in the privacy of their custom fitness pods, what lures us here more often are the five treatment rooms.
+While the main draw here is the gym, where you can choose between fat-blasting cardio, cycling classes, or working out in the privacy of a custom fitness pod, what lures us here more often are the five treatment rooms.
 Developed specifically for gym-goers, the sports massages here are heavenly, while the acupuncture, osteopathy, and nutritional therapy services work to enrich the effects of your workout.
-There are healthy meals available here, too, if you're making a day of it.
+There are healthy meals available, too, if you're making a day of it.

 372 King's Road, Chelsea